manuelcoppotelli/web3-solidity-smart-contract/README.md

 ## [Lesson 9] Call the our deployed smart contract from our web app

 Improve `App.js` to call smart contract function

+## [Lesson 10] Storing messages from users on the blockchain

+Improve `WavePortal.sol` to handle message

+Improve `run.js` to test message handling

+Re-deploy the contract and change references in `App.js`

+Improve `App.js` to get all messages from contract and display them